ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/patching.rst

 * All the steps in the :doc:`validation` are followed.
 * The :ref:`patching-review` was followed for all changes included in the patch release.
-* The traceability matrixr's coverage is equal or better compared to the previous release.
+* The traceability matrix's coverage is equal or better compared to the previous release.

 Once those steps are followed, the Safety Manager must contact the assessor to